EllenCMartin/EllenCMartin.github.io/index.md

 # these variables are required -------------------------------
 banner_title: Ellen C. Martin
-banner_subtitle: Wildlife Biologist.
-PhD Candidate.
+banner_subtitle: Research Scientist
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------
-page_url: /hello # only include this variable if you aren't building the page to your primary domain
+# page_url: /hello # only include this variable if you aren't building the page to your primary domain

 # favicon
 favicon: /assets/ico/favicon.ico